Seagate/cortx/doc/Importing_OVA_File.rst

    .. image:: images/WS3.PNG

 5. After the importing is complete, navigate to `CORTX on OVA <CORTX_on_Open_Virtual_Appliance.rst>`_, and follow the instructions from step 4.

+**Note**: With "Bridged" network configuration VMware Workstation should allow DHCP for the installed VMs.
+Some host network adapters might need to be unselected to allow proper operation.
+See https://stackoverflow.com/questions/31531235/guest-vm-cant-get-ip-address-with-bridge-mode for more details

 .. raw:: html